 The BIM Dictionary project is continuously expanding and will gradually include new languages (refer to editorial page).
-Subject to securing sponsorships, research grants, and/or specialised assistance from the larger community, the BIM Dictionary will expand beyond offering a research-based, peer-sourced glossary of terms.
+The BIM Dictionary will expand beyond offering a research-based, peer-sourced glossary of terms.
 As the base for a much larger Knowledge Structure, the BIM Dictionary enables the development of semantically-interconnected guides, protocols, tools and workflows.

-The BIM Dictionary project is subdivided into a number of Work Packages that can be completed independently.
+The BIM Dictionary project (project code is A, refer to 103in) is subdivided into a number of Work Packages that can be completed independently.
 There are also a number of Micro Projects (each is a Work Package yet managed by an independent team) that will help extend the BIM Dictionary and connect its deliverables to other BIMe Initiative and 3rd party efforts.

 |Code||Work Package||Planned Activities||Notes|

 |A1||Project Admin||Managing project scope, resources and timeline.
 Development of protocols; instigating and managing relationships with 3rd parties; and continuous alignment with other BIMe Initiative projects|

 A volunteer Project Manager is sought.
 If you have the experience and are willing to help, please contact us.

 |A2||Canonical Dictionary Items - English||Development and updating of Dictionary Items covering all common international terms within Noteworthy BIM Publications plus those identified within national and international standards in English|

 |A3||Extended Descriptions - English||Identification and invitation of subject matter experts to contribute texts, charts and videos (see example).
 Each Extended Description is a separate Activity within the Work Package|

 Volunteers needed to identify, contact and follow-up with recognised experts

 |A4||Translations in LOTE||Translation and continuous updating of Language Other Than English (LOTE) terms|